Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * When players play a card, they do not flip it over like normal but instead place it face down in the center of the table.
 * The score of the game is not revealed until the game is over.
 * Players do not get a clue back for successfully playing a 5.
+* The game will automatically end if 3 strikes are accumulated.

 <br />